ecfeed/ecfeed.csharp/README.md

 - *feedback* - A flag denoting whether feedback should be sent beck to the generator.
 By default, this functionality is switched off.
 - *label* - An additional label associated with feedback.
 - *custom* - An additional dictionary with custom elements associated with feedback.

+### public IEnumerable<Object[]> GeneratePairwise( ... )

+Calls the '2-wise' generation procedure.
+For people that like being explicit.
+Apart from 'n' (which is always 2 and cannot be changed), the method accepts the same arguments as 'generateNWise'.

 ### public IEnumerable<object[]> GenerateCartesian( ... )